 - Be willing to work occasional weekends and/or evenings.

-*Preference will be given to applicants with current USFWS MOCC and ATV training*
+**Preference will be given to applicants who have current USFWS MOCC and ATV training**

 Time-frame, Compensation, and Additional Details:

-- Internship is fulltime; mid-May through mid-August.
-Start date is dependent on ongoing COVID-19 crisis.
+- The internship is fulltime; May/June through August (anticipated start date no later than June 3).
+The start date is dependent on the ongoing COVID-19 crisis.
 End date flexible.

-- Field crew housing is available at Cape Romain National Wildlife Refuge in Awendaw, South Carolina.
+- Field crew housing is available at Cape Romain National Wildlife Refuge in Awendaw, SC.

 - A small monthly stipend is available.